genbtc/whatCD-API-utorrent-renamer/README.md

    While you are waiting for script 3, open Script #4 and start reading the comments/documentation At this point you will need to figure out the renaming pattern I scripted, and modify it to suit yourself.

 8. Run Script 4.
-It will generate a text file, which you should check, and then run Script 5.
+It will generate a text file containing the newly decided names, which you should check, and then run Script 5.

 9. Shut down uTorrent, back-up your resume.dat file, and replace it with the file NEWDAT.dat that was created.